 Citizenship ceremonies

-Darebin is a proudly diverse community and a Welcoming City, and we’re excited we can once again celebrate this through hosting citizenship ceremonies, with the first to be held on Friday 14 April 2023.
+Darebin is a proudly diverse community and a Welcoming City.
+We’re excited we can once again celebrate this through hosting citizenship ceremonies.

 If you would like to enquire about becoming an Australian citizen or about your status on the waiting list, please contact the Department of Home Affairs on 131 881.